 Vegan fudgesicles are creamy, healthy, and delicious.
-Made with only 6 ingredients, these fudgesicles are sugar-free and fabulous.
-So if you're craving a frozen chocolate treat, look no further.
+Made with only 6 ingredients, this vegan fudgesicle recipe is sugar-free and fabulous.
+So, if you're craving a frozen chocolate treat, look no further.
 The secret ingredient is sweet potatoes!

 When the weather warms up, I crave frozen treats like fudgesicles.
 But, of course, most fudgesicles aren't vegan, and even worse, they aren't healthy.
 So, I took my Chocolate Vegan Pudding recipe and tweaked it a little to make healthy vegan fudgesicles.
 Not only did I try to create vegan fudgesicles, but I also aimed to make them healthy and sugar-free.
 So, if you're craving a creamy, frozen chocolate treat, look no further.